Religion of the Shang dynasty: Predynastic Zhou homeland

-Knowledge of Shang religion spread to the area of Zhouyuan in the Guanzhong Basin, home to the Predynastic Zhou which existed as a Shang ally but eventually conquered the Shang to establish the Zhou dynasty.
+The embrace of Shang religion spread to the area of Zhouyuan (周源) in the Guanzhong Basin, home to the Predynastic Zhou which existed as a Shang ally but eventually conquered the Shang to establish the Zhou dynasty.
 Hundreds of inscribed oracle bones have been unearthed in Zhouyuan – mostly produced during the reigns of the last two Shang kings (c.
-1100), with the inscriptions being of a distinct form and calligraphic style.
+1100), albeit with the inscriptions being of a distinct form and calligraphic style.
 These writings mention Zhou worship of Shang royal ancestors, especially the kings nearest to their time.
 For example, one fully surviving Zhouyuan oracle bone inscription reads:

 Cracking on guisi day [the day of] performance of an yi-rite at the shrine of Wenwu Di-yi [Di Yi]; divining about whether the king, by performing a shao sacrifice to Cheng Tang [Da Yi] by means of an exorcism by cauldron using two female captive victims, and libation of the blood of three rams and three pigs, will in this way be correct.